ethereum/EIPs/EIPS/eip-draft_grant_standard.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-This document outlines a standard interface to propose, vote on, and distribute grants.
+This document outlines a standard interface to propose, fund, and distribute grants.

 ## Abstract
-This standard specifies a way for Ethereum users to propose, vote on, and manage the distribution of grants.
+This standard specifies a way for Ethereum users to propose, fund, and manage the distribution of grants.
 It allows for multiple grant recipients to be listed and receive rewards through one smart contract.
-The author of the contract may specify certain conditions such as requiring atomic grants (i.e. raise all or none), a voting threshold with Ether or other tokens, and grant manager(s) that can release funds over time.
+The author of the contract may specify certain conditions such as requiring atomic grants (i.e. raise all or none), funding expirations, and grant manager(s) that can release funds over time.

 ## Motivation